mbaske/ml-audio-sensor/README.md

 <br/><br/>

 ## Issues

-Since training is limited to one agent in real time, I was hoping to at least train with multiple executables in parallel.
-However, launching even a single exe from the python console quit with an EOF / broken pipe error.
-I wonder if there might be something off with my observation encoding or PNG compression - although strangely, I haven't had any problems when training in the Unity editor.
-[These](https://github.com/Unity-Technologies/ml-agents/issues/4061) [issues](https://github.com/Unity-Technologies/ml-agents/issues/3805) sound like they could be related, but I'm not sure.
-Please let me know if anyone has some insight into what might be causing this.

 The application target framerate has to match the capture framerate.
 Failing to set the correct target framerate causes the [fixed unscaled delta time](https://docs.unity3d.com/ScriptReference/Time-fixedUnscaledDeltaTime.html) to be shorter than expected, resulting in audio weirdness ([related issue](https://github.com/Unity-Technologies/ml-agents/issues/1302)).
 This threw me off at first, now I always pass `--capture-frame-rate=50 --target-frame-rate=50` with my mlagents-learn parameters.
 I picked 50 fps because it matches the fixed update loop, but 30 or 60 fps should also be fine, as long as both numbers are the same.